FedericoRipoli/EMAD2022_2023-8/sws_frontend/README.md

 # frontend_sws

-Frontend of the Salerno Welfare Services project
+Frontend of the Salerno Amica project

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: